damiendart/robotinaponcho/src/yassg/notes/white-loaf-recipe.md

 A Basic White Loaf Recipe
 =========================

-This recipe won’t produce anything award-winning, but when I feel like baking this will create a decent loaf without too much faff.
+When I feel like baking something this will create a decent loaf without too much faff.

 ## Ingredients